rahmancdp/abd-al-rahmanh.github.io/_posts/2024-09-30-ocp-ibm-roks.md

 Use the URL provided to access the OpenShift Console.
 Use the `oc` CLI or web interface to start managing your cluster resources.

+If you want to install and configure **oc - Command line Interface**, Check out my [Get Free OpenShift Dedicated cluster blog](https://abdulrahmanh.com/blog/openshift-dedicated).

 ---
 ## 🌐 Additional Resources

-For more details on OpenShift Dedicated and other configurations, check out my [Get Free OpenShift Dedicated cluster](https://abdulrahmanh.com/blog/openshift-dedicated).
+If you want to run a sample web app, Check out my Github Page[Openshift-crud-app](https://github.com/Abd-al-RahmanH/Openshift-crud-app).

 ---